nicoespeon/nicoespeon.github.io/en/_posts/2013-06-11-convert-sass-project-into-less.md

 {% endhighlight %}

-## What couldn't be reproduced in LESS

-Here is a non-exhaustive list of what SASS is able to do and not LESS, without any real alternative but ingenious hacks.

 #### `!default` variables

-With SASSyou can set a default value to variables at any time.
+With SASS you can set a default value to variables at any time.
 The default value is used if the variable is not already defined somewhere.

 {% highlight sass %}
 $base-font-size:    14px;